Kiffhost/exalted-scripture-understanding/Charms/Dragon-Blooded/Stealth/Distracting Breeze Meditation.md

   - None
 ---
 *As the Dragon-Blood moves through the shadows, the wind itself conspires to conceal her, blowing out torches, flapping curtains, or knocking over objects to create distractions.*
-She may add automatic successes to a [[Stealth]] roll for two motes each.
+She may add automatic successes to a [[Traits/Abilities/Stealth]] roll for two motes each.